google/go-cloud/internal/docs/pubsub/design.md

 	return t.driver.Close()
 }

-// NewTopic makes a pubsub.Topic from a driver.Topic and opts to
+// NewTopic makes a pubsub.Topic from a driver.Topic.
+Behind the scenes,
-// tune how messages are sent.
-Behind the scenes, NewTopic spins up a goroutine
+// NewTopic spins up a goroutine to bundle messages into batches and send
-// to bundle messages into batches and send them to the server. func NewTopic(d driver.Topic, opts TopicOptions) *Topic {
+// them to the server.
+func NewTopic(d driver.Topic) *Topic {
 	t := &Topic{
 		driver:   d,
 		mcChan:   make(chan msgCtx),